verhas/javageci/CONTRIBUTE.md

     FMPR: fork --> modify --> pull request

-When creating pull request we recommend to follow the guidelines related to pull requests in the [OpenRegime](https://github.com/verhas/openregime) documents.
+When creating pull request, we recommend to follow the guidelines related to pull requests in the [OpenRegime](https://github.com/verhas/openregime) documents.

 You are more than welcome to write unit tests for code segments that are